Steelers end with a groan against Ravens - Mash Viral

 But the Steelers kept the Ravens to score field goals early while the offensive got into the game.

-So, after falling behind 6-0 in a couple of Justin Tucker In the field goals, the Steelers finally organized a drive at the end of the first quarter, riding Benny Snell, who had six carries for 40 yards, during possession, ending with a 4-yard touchdown run.
+So, after falling behind 6-0 in a couple of Justin Tucker field goals, the Steelers finally put together a drive at the end of the first quarter, riding Benny Snell, who had six carries for 40 yards, during possession, ending with a 4-yard touchdown run.

 That ingenious 19-yard run in third and 1 that set up his touchdown on the next play was included in that unit.